 Halloween is in full swing and this year we are digging into our archives to find witches!

-The ghost of a man buried alive
+The ghost of a man buried alive in Malta

-She further declared that she drew wine from an oak, although she did not see an oak but an empty cottage and an empty barrel from which she drew the wine, and that the witches there drank it; and she states that she herself is a true witch.
-And she declared that [illegible: “in the st…”] she prepared food, that many people came, and that she prepared food for them and gave them to eat.
+The Sorcery Ordinance:0; you can find a transcription in the original old Croatian She further declared that she drew wine from an oak, although she did not see an oak but an empty cottage and an empty barrel from which she drew the wine, and that the witches there drank it:0; and she states that she herself is a true witch.
+And she declared that [illegible:0; in Oroslavje, Paulina, Matija on Bugetić’s [farm]:0; also Mara Horvatić, a serf of Lord Ilijašić—who were always with her whenever they were engaged in witchcraft dealings.

 The above-written Doroteja Stanišić and Elizabeta Stepjković, to Lady Stanko, the widow of the noble Ivan Stepanić, confessed to being witches, because they, together with other witches, had been upon the Medved mountain.